 - One Victron Venus EMS device (CCGX or Venus-GX or Octo-GX etc - they are all functionally identical, and differ only in I/O capability - all will work fine for any Redflow battery system)

-- One RS485 Hub or repeater per Slave BMS if more than 12 batteries are connected to each slave (required only if 13, 14 or 15 ZBM2s are connected).
+- One RS485 Hub or repeater per Slave BMS if more than 12 batteries are connected to each slave (required only if 13, 14, 15 or 16 ZBM2s are connected to a single BMS).

 - One Victron Energy Filax 2 AC Automatic Transfer Switch (ATS) to ensure power continuity to the components above, connected via a pair of AC to DC power supply units (for redundancy) - see this guide for more information.

 An example of this equipment in a large system is pictured below.

 This particular system interfaces to 45 Redflow ZBM2 batteries on a single 48V DC bus bar structure, split into 3 physical in a shipping-container form-factor.
 Each bank contains 15 batteries.

 - Victron Filax 2 AC transfer switch (sourcing energy automatically from the the grid and from the Victron Energy system AC output)

 - Victron Energy CCGX running the Victron Venus platform